nspenner/blog/_drafts/easy-website-themes-with-custom-properties.md

 </p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

-While those examples only altered a few `div` elements,, the same technique can be used to alter the theme for an entire site.
+While those examples only altered a few `div` elements, the same technique can be used to alter the theme for an entire site.
 To demonstrate this, I modified [a template from HTML5UP](https://html5up.net/read-only) to use Custom Properties for most backgrounds, text colors, and accents.
 Then, I added a toggle button that updates those properties with dark values instead:

 ![](/assets/theme_demo.gif)